crystalknife/Sliding-Puzzle-Using-Hill-Climbing-Search-Algorithm/README.md

 The game is both **engaging** and **educational**, making it a great tool for learning about **heuristics**, **state-space exploration**, and **problem-solving techniques**.

----

-Feel free to copy and paste this into your README file!
-Let me know if you'd like further customizations. 😊